 For someone who only flies Alaska Airlines once in a while, this could be a much more economical option than buying an Alaska Lounge membership.

-For having the Alaska Visa Business Card you can receive 20% back on Alaska inflight purchases, including of food, drinks, and Wi-Fi.
+For having the Alaska Visa Business Card you can receive 20% back on Alaska inflight purchases, including for the purchase of food, drinks, and Wi-Fi.
 If you fly Alaska with any frequency, the value of this could quickly add up.

 The Alaska Visa Business Card offers 3x miles for every dollar spent on Alaska Airlines purchases.